-Professor Iganski is very interested to hear from potential applicants for PhD projects on 'hate crime'; antisemitism; 'race', racism, crime and justice; crime and human rights; equality of opportunity and workplace diversity.
-He is happy to talk through informally ideas for projects and support applicants through the application process at Lancaster University.
+I am very interested to hear from potential applicants for PhD projects on any aspects of 'hate crime' and 'hate speech'.
+I am happy to talk through informally ideas for projects and support applicants through the application process at Lancaster University.

 Neil Kibble would be happy to receive applications from potential Doctoral students in the areas of: criminal evidence (especially in sex offence cases,evidence proof and facts, and evidence of bad character; criminal law (especially rape and other sex offences); comparative criminal law & procedure; judges, juries & lay participation in criminal trials; judicial independence & accountability; affirmative action.